BP-Feral/Silverfang/README.md

 - Additional Games: Plans to add support for more games.

 - More Detailed Status Options: Support for additional Discord status options, such as "Watching" or "Listening to".

+- More Customization: Allow users to trim the buttons they don't want to use to achieve a clearer menu, or add to Favorite Activities.

 - Custom Image Support: Allow users to upload their own images for Discord status updates.